vmwarechina/written/raspberrypi.md

 potentially using mobile networks?  on top of the service, i need a desktop environment that can display a browser.  the device also needs to handle storage and playback of various media like high resolution video, audio, and photos.

-to control the clock/scoreboard service, i need a mobile application, iphone and android being the obvious platforms to support so the backend has to support both of these.  i developed a swift ios application initially and used an apple tv to airplay the content, but that would require an apple tv device which adds costs to the solution and would not allow me to support android clients in the future.
+to control the scoreboard service, i need a mobile application, iphone and android being the obvious platforms to support so the backend has to support both of these.  i developed a swift ios application initially and used an apple tv to airplay the content, but that would require an apple tv device which adds costs to the solution and would not allow me to support android clients in the future.